-A member of the US armed forces ranking above warrant officer and below the lowest-ranking commissioned officer.
+A rank in the US armed forces, above warrant officer and below the lowest-ranking commissioned officer.

 - This applies to staff sergeants and above, chief warrant officers two and above and first lieutenants and above to colonels.